panaresium/ResourceBookingSystem/README.md

 python azure_backup.py
 ```
 All floor map and resource images from `static/` along with `data/site.db` will be uploaded.
 The script stores hashes of previous uploads so unchanged files are skipped on subsequent runs.
 During the process, log messages indicate whether `site.db` was uploaded or skipped because it did not change.
+`data/admin_config.json` is included in these backups so any configuration changes are preserved.

 ### Automatic Backups